tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ~~~~

 Given a set of n InputSecrets, the final "master secret" is computed
-by iteratively invoking Add-Secret with InputSecret_1, InputSecret_2,
+by iteratively invoking HKDF-Extract with InputSecret_1, InputSecret_2,
 etc.  The initial secret is simply a string of 0s as long as the size
 of the Hash that is the basis for the HKDF.
 Concretely, for the
 present version of TLS 1.3, secrets are added in the following order: